Vhati/OpenUHS/desktop-reader/skel/common/readme.txt

   "Space Quest 4 (in German)"

   This file is non-standard and will not be supported.
 Four questions each contain a lone linefeed in their first hint.
 It's 88a, so a text editor can see the indented lines and remove the linebreak to make it parsable, at least.

+Acknowledgments

+  The official Windows-only shareware reader and hint repository that inspired this project can be found at http://uhs-hints.com/ .

+  Stefan Wolff.
+His primer( http://www.swolff.dk/uhs/ ) on the file structure gave me somewhere to start.